nwdigitalradio/n7nix/deviation/README.md

 ### Debug notes ###

-* If you want more excessive console output be sure to set the **-d** flag on the command line.
+* If you want more excessive console output be sure to set the **-d** debug flag on the command line.

 * If PTT is working but you are not getting any audio:
   *  run __alsamixer__ and verify that **LOL Outp** and **LOR Outp** are